5 Challenges Independent Contractors Face When Working With Enterprises

 How to Build Strong Relationships with Remote Workers

 While independents are experts in their respective industries, they also need to keep their skills updated to ensure they can provide you with the best product possible.
-The vast majority of independents say learning new skills is very important or important to their careers.
+Independent professionals value opportunities to build new skills and expand their expertise.
+When contractors are repeatedly assigned the same type of work, they may become less engaged and less likely to seek future projects with your organization.

 Solution: Provide Opportunities to Gain New Skills